 Limited inventory year-round

-Named for the port into which most of the fish comes, Sitka Shares offers a progressive, community-minded approach to buying salmon (and other seafood) online.
+Named for the Sound into which most of the fish comes from, Sitka Shares offers a progressive, community-minded approach to buying salmon (and other seafood) online.
 Simply sign up for their CSA model and receive 4.5-5 pounds of fish per month frozen in vacuum-sealed portions.
 As with the farm CSA model, you’ll have to purchase them in advance of the fishing season.
 Your dollars go directly toward family-owned fisheries, not large corporations.